mcquary/Collatz/McQuary.Collatz.Proof.md

 \end{cases}
 \tag{4.6}
 $$
-This formulation encapsulates the periodicity modulo 8 and the recursive behavior for multiples of 16, establishing $ f(n) $ as a rigorous extension of the 2-adic valuation [1].
+This formulation encapsulates the periodicity modulo 8 and the recursive behavior for multiples of 16, establishing $ f(n) $ as a rigorous extension of the 2-adic valuation.

-### Section 5: Net Bit Gain in Collatz Sequences
+### Section 5: Net Bit Gain in Collatz Step Pairs

-#### 5.1 Theorem: Net Bit Gain for Odd/Even Sequences
+#### 5.1 Theorem: Net Bit Gain for Pairing of Step Sequences
 **Theorem 5.1:**
-Let $ n \in \mathbb{N} $ undergo $ k $ steps in the Collatz function.
-Define the net bit gain $ \Delta b $ as the difference between the bit length $ b(n) $ and the bit length of the result after $ k $ steps.
+Let $ n \in \mathbb{N} $ undergo $ 2 $ steps in the Collatz function.
+Define the net bit gain $ \Delta b $ as the difference between the bit length $ b(n) $ and the bit length of the result after $ 2 $ steps.
 For any sequence of odd/even steps:
 1. $ \Delta b \leq 1 $.
 2. A sequence of two consecutive even steps results in $ \Delta b = -2 $.